 Hours of care on PD days/School Breaks?

 On Professional Development Days and School Breaks, the Trico Centre Out of School Care program is open 6:45am-6:00pm.
+No care provided during the winter break.

 How often do you go on fieldtrips?
 Does it cost extra?